A Detailed Guide to Visual Aid Design for Teaching Purposes

-In this article, we would like to introduce the key steps in designing the right visual contents.
+Are you a fan of using visual aids for teaching but don’t know how to make one for your own?
+You are googling visual content that fits your topic you tend to teach tomorrow but can’t find a suitable one?
+In this article, we would like to provide a guide on how to visual aid design for teaching.
 If you are already feeling confident, feel free to skip the content and scroll down to the bottom, there is a list of platforms you can use to make your own visual aids for your class.

-Nail down the learning objects and your targeted audience
+#Step 1: Nail down the learning objects and your targeted audience

 Another thing you need to know is the learning objectives of the content you are expecting the visual aid to deliver.
-To determine the learning objectives, you will need to ask yourself two questions of ‘WHAT’ and ‘HOW MUCH’.
+To determine the learning objectives, you will need to ask yourself two questions ‘WHAT’ and ‘HOW MUCH’.

 For example, even within one subject, different lessons have different learning objectives.
 Take math as an example, in a lesson about what is multiplication certainly will have a different aim than a lesson about how to do multiplication well.